 Our Services

-RLUIPA cases are often emotionally charged and have high stakes.
+RLUIPA cases have high stakes, and are often emotionally charged.
 They can dramatically affect the interests of all stakeholders—including developers, governmental entities, landowners, religious institutions, and entire communities.
-We provide seasoned advice and counsel to our clients, including the following:

-• We defend municipal governments in state and federal courts across the country when RLUIPA cases are brought.
-In states where we do not have offices, we are frequently admitted pro hac vice.
-In addition, we also work with a far-reaching network of local counsel across the country.
+We provide seasoned advice and counsel to our clients.
+To minimize exposure to RLUIPA suits and monetary liability, we work with municipal governments contemplating zoning code changes to evaluate religious land use implications.
+We are asked by land use agencies to provide real-time counsel during public hearings to consider proposed religious land uses.
+We also defend municipal governments in state and federal courts across the country when RLUIPA cases are brought.
+In states where we do not have offices, we are frequently admitted pro hac vice—and we work with a far-reaching network of local counsel across the country.

 Our Team